HazelnutParadise/insyra/Docs/csvxl.md

 - `csvNames`: Custom CSV file names.
 If not provided, the sheet name will be used as the default CSV file name.
 - `onlyContainSheets`(optional): Only convert the specified sheets.
 If not provided, all sheets will be converted.

+> [!NOTE]
+> The CSV file names will be in the format of "ExcelFileName_SheetName.csv".

 ### 4. `EachExcelToCsv`

 ```go